0dataloss/ionos-ansible-dynamic-inventory/README.md

 # IONOS Dynamic Inventory

-This is a personal attempt to create a decent Dynamic Inventory for IONOS Public Cloud So far the features of this script are pretty limited to the basics:
+This is a personal attempt to create a decent Dynamic Inventory for IONOS Public Cloud The features so far:
-- Groups made by hosts in the same Virtual Data Center, grouped by the Virtual Data Center's Name
+- With --list will show groups made by hosts in the same Virtual Data Center, grouped by the Virtual Data Center's Name
-- Groups made by single host, grouped by the server's Name
+- With --list will show groups made by single host, grouped by the server's Name
+- With --dc DC_UUID will show all servers RUNNINNG connected to a Public Network in a specific VDC
+- With --off will show a list of all the servers in SHUTDOWN state connected to a public network (NOT FOR INVENTORY PURPOSES)
+- With --off --dc DC_UUID will shows all the servers in SHUTDOWN state connected to a public network for a specific VDC

 ## Table of Contents